esheldon/fitsio/README.md

   on its own, getting a unique `fitsio.FITS` object.
 - Concurrent writing to FITS files is NOT thread-safe.
 - `fitsio.FITS` file objects can be shared between threads for reading, but only one thread can use the file object at a time.
-On Python 3.13 or newer, `fitsio` employs a lock on the underlying `cfitsio` data structure to enforce this condition and help prevent race conditions.
-  Even with this lock, you will likely need to employ your own locks from the `threading` module in order to prevent race conditions arising from how the `fitsio` library is being used.
+You will need to employ a lock from the `threading` module in order to prevent race conditions.
 See the example below.

 `fitsio` is compatible with Python free threading, and will not reenable the GIL when imported.
 However, the constraints above must be respected even when using Python